nrfconnect/sdk-nrf-bm/samples/peripherals/uarte/README.rst

 Building and running
 ********************

-This sample can be found under :file:`samples/bperipherals/uart/` in the |NCSL| folder structure.
+This sample can be found under :file:`samples/bperipherals/uart/` in the |BMshort| folder structure.

 .. include:: /includes/build_sample.txt